Nobody pinches a penny quite like money expert Clark Howard. Below are some of his most famous — or should we say infamous — cheapo exploits!

-5. Flying With Only a Carry-On to Avoid Bag Fees
+5. Flying With Only a Carry-On To Avoid Bag Fees

-Rather than paying baggage fees, Clark travels only with what an airline permits free as a single carry-on.
+Rather than paying baggage fees, Clark travels with only what an airline permits free as a single carry-on.

 “I had to wear multiple layers of clothing in Dublin, Ireland, to make sure I avoided that hefty $50 fee!”
 Clark recalls.
 “That meant three layers of clothing so that my bag would be less than 22 pounds.
 I put on three pairs of pants, two shirts and a sweatshirt on top of that while flying.”